-The site is open to the public two days a year and attracts a wide range of visitors—from protesters and military veterans to amateur scientists and alien enthusiasts.
+The site is open to the public two days a year and attracts a wide range of visitors – from protesters and military veterans through to amateur scientists and alien enthusiasts.

-In 1999, hundreds of people from Carlsbad, New Mexico, gathered in town to cheer on the first truck delivering barrels of deadly nuclear waste to the nearby Waste Isolation Pilot Plant (WIPP).
+In 1999, hundreds of people from Carlsbad, New Mexico gathered in town to cheer on the first truck delivering barrels of deadly nuclear waste to the nearby Waste Isolation Pilot Plant (WIPP) site.
 WIPP is the America's only deep geological depository for nuclear waste, designed to house thousands of tons of the deadly material produced by the US nuclear-industrial complex.

 The town of Carlsbad pushed for the development of the original WIPP site and is now lobbying the federal government to expand the project to take more than a hundred thousand tons of the worst nuclear waste in the country.

-But shockingly, not everyone is in favor of living above highly radioactive discharge.
+But, shockingly, not everyone is in favour of living above highly radioactive discharge.
 "It's dumbfounding, really," said Albuquerque resident Maria Cisneros.
 "The idea that you would bring this kind of poison to your doorstep makes no sense."